 Throughout the books of Moses, we can read promises that the Lord will be Israel’s God, and they will be His special treasure in all of the earth.
 Israel is God’s very own possession.
 God also promises that the Messiah would come out of Israel, out of the kingly Davidic line.
 (Isaiah 11:1, Genesis 3:5, Isaiah 7:14)

 The Apostle Paul promises that the future hope for Israel’s salvation is sure and that God will make good on His promises (Romans 9-11).
 We see a revolution after the outpouring of the Holy Spirit, when the gentiles are invited to the table, so to speak.

 A revelation comes over the first church that many of God’s promises are for the whole world.
-Gentiles are welcomed into the family of God through faith in Jesus and granted full access to the throne of grace, just as Jewish people are (Matthew 8:5-13).
+Gentiles are welcomed into the family of God through faith in Jesus.
+He grants them full access to the throne of grace, just like to the Jewish people (Matthew 8:5-13).

-Just as the Jewish people received special promises from God, gentiles were also promised a place within the family of God.
+Just as God gave special promises to the Jewish people, He also promised a place within His family to the gentiles.
 They were grafted in to the “wild olive branches” which is Israel and the Jewish people (Romans 11:17).

 However, God’s heart for all nations and all people can be noticed in the Word of God long centuries before Jesus was crucified and rose from the dead.
 Before kings and queens, before God chose Israel, even before God made Abraham His friend, God gave a promise to all mankind.